dupergg/fortune-teller-project/README.md

 the "chatty.py" python script while the application is running.
 Do not stop it until you are done with the application.

+The programs may freeze while running the script, just wait for it to continue.

 ## Folder Structure

 The workspace contains two folders by default, where: